Reader Score

 Praise for World of Wonders

-"From its gorgeous illustrations to its unusual combination of lyrical nature writing and memoir, World of Wonders is hands-down one of the most beautiful books of the year." --NPR, "Best Books of 2020" "Within two pages, nature writing feels different and fresh and new.
+"From its gorgeous illustrations to its unusual combination of lyrical nature writing and memoir, World of Wonders is hands-down one of the most beautiful books of the year." --NPR, "Best Books of the Year""Within two pages, nature writing feels different and fresh and new.
 Nezhukumatathil has written a timely story about love, identity and belonging . . .
 We are losing the language and the ability to see and understand the wondrous things around us.
 And our lives are impoverished by this process . . .
 This book demands we find the eyes to see and the heart to love such things once more.
-It is a very fine book indeed, truly full of wonder." --New York Times Book Review"
+It is a very fine book indeed, truly full of wonder." --New York Times Book Review

 "From peacocks to eels and dragon fruit, it's immediately clear the poet is right at home in the world of the essay."--Shondaland